akhildn/Online-Marketplace/README.md

 Execution Instructions:
-make sure you are in src folder (csci50700_spring2017_marketplace/code/MarketPlace/src/) -run rmiregistry since 2010 is hard coded as port use 2010 use 2010 for rmiregistry
+make sure you are in src folder (csci50700_spring2017_marketplace/code/MarketPlace/src/) -run rmiregistry since 2010 is hard coded as port use 2010 for rmiregistry
-$ rmiregistry 2010
+$ rmiregistry 2010&
 -run the server (in duplicated session)
 $ java com.iupui.marketplace.server.MarketplaceServer
 -run client (in another duplicated session)